Rubus tricolor: Cultivation

 R. tricolor is a tough plant, easily cultivated, and low maintenance.
-The species is cold hardy to about -15 °C, meaning it can be grown in United States hardiness (USDA) zones 6–9, and it has a Royal Horticultural Society hardiness rating of "H5".
+The species is cold hardy to about -15 C, meaning it can be grown in United States hardiness (USDA) zones 6–9, and it has a Royal Horticultural Society hardiness rating of "H5".
 R. tricolor will grow in well-drained soil but will tolerate moist soil as long as it is fairly well-drained.
 It tolerates a variety of soils such as chalky or sandy soils, but prefers loam; and tolerates acid, neutral, or alkaline soils.
 The plant grows best in partial shade but will also grow in deep shade or full sun.

 It is widely used as a groundcover plant to suppress weeds, and protect soil.
 Since it is very vigorous, and fast-growing it is more suited to larger areas, and is said to be too vigorous for small gardens.
 Since it is tolerant of deep shade and has edible fruit, it has been recommended by proponents of forest gardening as a good groundcover plant under trees.
 Despite forming a dense groundcover, in the absence of a canopy layer R. tricolor will still be invaded by prolific seeding tree species such as ash (Fraxinus excelsior), sycamore (Acer pseudoplatanus), and elder (Sambucus nigra).
 Some advise against planting R. tricolor with any plants smaller than trees because it will tend to smother them.

 Propagation is usually done by tip layering (in July), softwood cuttings (in summer), or hardwood cuttings (in winter).
 Division is usually done in early spring.
 Seed requires stratification to simulate exposure to cold weather and trigger germination.
 Some advise to sow in early autumn in a cold frame.
 Stored seed is sown early in the year in a cold frame.
-Stratification of 1 month at 3 °C is carried out (if sown later than February).
+Stratification of 1 month at 3 C is carried out (if sown later than February).

-‘Betty Ashburner’ (Rubus x 'Betty Ashburner') is a hybrid of Rubus tricolor and Rubus calycinoides, (Note: Sometimes given as R. calycinoides, R. pentalobus or R. rolfe, this parent of the hybrid is correctly referred to as R. hayata-koidzumii.) sometimes referred to as "Creeping Raspberry", although that term is also used to refer to a few other Rubus species, including the parents of the hybrid.
+‘Betty Ashburner’ (Rubus x 'Betty Ashburner') is a hybrid of Rubus tricolor and R. calycinoides, (Note: Sometimes given as R. calycinoides, R. pentalobus or R. rolfe, this parent of the hybrid is correctly referred to as R. hayata-koidzumii.) sometimes referred to as "Creeping Raspberry", although that term is also used to refer to a few other Rubus species, including the parents of the hybrid.

 Uses

 The fruits are edible raw or cooked and are generally treated in the same manner as raspberries.
 They are usually eaten raw because they have limited shelf life once harvested.
-Fruit can also be made into jam.
+The fruit can also be made into jam.

 A purple-blue dye can be made from the fruit.

 The flowers also provide forage for bees.